James II of England: Titles and styles

 The official style of James in England was "James the Second, by the Grace of God, King of England, Scotland, France and Ireland, Defender of the Faith, etc." The claim to France was only nominal, and was asserted by every English king from Edward III to George III, regardless of the amount of French territory actually controlled.
 In Scotland, he was "James the Seventh, by the Grace of God, King of Scotland, England, France and Ireland, Defender of the Faith, etc."

 James was created Duke of Normandy by King Louis XIV of France on 31 December 1660.

-In 1734 the Archbishop of Paris opened the cause for the canonisation of James as a saint, making him a Servant of God among Catholics.
+In 1734 the Archbishop of Paris opened the cause for beatification of James, titling him a Servant of God.